 We do not know for what cause it was arranged that he might not see his relative King Edward.
 Alas!
 That was a cruel fate and harmful to all this nation, that he so quickly ended his life after he came to England, to this misfortune of this wretched nation.

-And so, it was left to little Edgar, then aged about five, to wear the mantle of atheling, a title which is given to princes or anyone with royal blood who is considered throneworthy.
+And so, it was left to little Edgar, then aged about five, to wear the mantle of atheling, a title which was given to princes or anyone with royal blood who was considered throneworthy.
 Having been endowed with the title, did not mean that Edgar would definitely be raised to the throne upon Edward’s death, what it did entitle him to, was to be considered for the throne.
 The end decision was in the hands of the Witan.

 There is not much known about Edgar’s early years.
 He and his father came to England in 1057, possibly brought over by a delegate that may have included Harold, and perhaps Bishop Ealdred.
 There is evidence to state that Harold was in Europe in this time and could well have been part of the contingent that brought the family back to England.
 It is not known in whose care Edward the Exile was in when he died, but it may well have been Harold’s who most certainly had the means to accommodate the family.